-The GPS satellites are in circular orbits at a height of 18,000 km above the Earth's surface.
+The GPS satellites are in circular orbits at a height of 20,200 km above the earth's surface, where their orbital period is 12 sidereal hours.
 If the ticking rates of the clocks on the satellites were not corrected for the gravitational redshift, roughly how long would it take them to accumulate a time shift, relative to clocks on the earth, large enough to degrade the GPS position accuracy by 10 meters? by 1 kilometer?